zuzza911/openshift-jelastic-orientdb/README.md

 OrientDB is incredibly fast: it can store up to 150,000 records per second on common hardware.
 In addition, this database supports schema-less, schema-full and schema-mixed modes.
 It also has a strong security profiling system based on users and roles and supports SQL as a query language.

+For more details refer to the [Jelastic documentation](http://docs.jelastic.com/orientdb).

 Follow the [link](http://ops-docs.jelastic.com/private-add-cartridge) in order to find out how to enable the current cartridge at Jelastic dashboard.

 ### What Jelastic cartridge is?